llakala/synaptic-standard/README.md

 whatever I want to change.
 But that's just bringing back the problems we found with a single `configuration.nix`.
 Instead, what if we store the different parts of my git config within a `git/` folder?
-Now, we can have different files for each concern that's PART of configuring git.
+Now, we can have different files for each PART of configuring git.

 ```bash
 ❯ tree ./git/
 ./git/